 How to Prove Emotional Distress

 Insurance companies rarely pay what they should, if anything at all, for emotional distress.
-It takes a skilled lawyer to have the judge force the company to
+It takes a skilled lawyer to have the judge force the company to fork over the cash.
+Thankfully, there are set standards to prove emotional damages in court.
+Your lawyer will show:

 · Negligence or carelessness was at play when they caused the accident